hellobloom/core/README.md

 **Attestations**

-One of the core components of Bloom protocol is Identity Attestations.
-The attestations contracts enable users to securely associate verified identity information with their BloomID in order to strengthen their profile.
+One of the core components of Bloom protocol is Attestations.
+The attestation contract enables users to build a collection of verified information they can use to sign up for third party services.

 **Accreditation**